WWF trademark dispute: 2001 High Court of Justice ruling

 On April 17, 2000, the Fund commenced proceedings against the Federation at the High Court of Justice in England, claiming that the Federation had violated the 1994 agreement, particularly with their use of the WWF "scratch" logo, the WWF.com website domain, and other Internet-based endeavors using "WWF".
 The Federation counterargued that their agreement did not foresee the Internet, and therefore was restrictive and a restraint of trade, and also argued that the "WWF" scratch logo was still more readable as "WF".

-On August 10, 2001, the court ruled in favor of the Fund.
+On August 10, 2001, the court ruled in favor of the Fund, agreeing that the WWF.com web domain and WWF "scratch" logo had both violated prior intellectual property agreements between the Fund and the Federation.
 The court found that the Federation had failed to comply with the 1994 agreement since at least 1997.
 The Federation filed against the decision in England's Court of Appeal on October 1, 2001.